 Press the RESUME control and release it.
 This will automatically return the vehicle to the previously set speed.
-The RESUME control will not work if the vehicle speed is not faster than 30 mph (48 km/h).

 OFF ON

 Increasing speed while using speed control

 There are two ways to set a higher speed:

 - Press and hold the SET control until you get to the desired speed, then release the control.
 You can also use the SET control to operate the Tap-Up function.
 Press and release this control to increase the vehicle set speed in small amounts by 1 mph (1.6 km/h). - Use the accelerator pedal to get to the desired speed.
 When the vehicle reaches that speed press and release the SET control.